dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

         -   |solver_access_limit|

     *   -   **Seat Description**
         -   The description for the seat type.
-For more information, see :ref:`seat_types`.
+For more information, see :ref:`admin_seat_types`.

-To change a member's seat type, see the :ref:`seat_changing_for_user` section.
+To change a member's seat type, see the :ref:`admin_seat_changing_user` section.

-.. _seat_types:
+.. _admin_seat_types:

 Seat Types
 ~~~~~~~~~~

 |seat_type_def|

-You can switch a member or application between seat types, but a member
+You can switch a member or application between seat types, but a member or
-or application can only occupy one seat type at any one time.
+application can only occupy one seat type at any one time.

 Examples of seat types are as follows: